 It can be so incredibly difficult, impossible even, to understand how someone you know and love has become addicted to tramadol.
 It’s a fallacy to assume that people suffering from addictions somehow have a lack of morals.

 Addiction is a chronic disease of the brain.
 You wouldn’t vilify someone who has diabetes or another chronic disease, so there’s no reason to think negatively of your loved one.
 Tramadol stimulates the reward centers within your loved one’s brain.
-This, in turn, makes them seek out the same experience over and over to feel that high, until they have no control over their addiction.
+This, in turn, makes them seek out the same experience over and over to feel that high until they have no control over their addiction.

 What Types of Co-Occurring Disorders Exist With Tramadol?

 A co-occurring disorder — also known as a dual diagnosis — is often seen in people with addictions.
-A dual diagnosis is the term used for someone who has a mental illness as well as a substance abuse issue.
+A dual diagnosis is a term used for someone who has a mental illness as well as a substance abuse issue.
 As both mental illness and addiction stem from your brain, if you’re mentally ill, you’re therefore more likely to succumb to addiction and vice versa.

 Often, drugs are used as a way of self-medicating when you have mental health problems.
 Unfortunately, these only worsen your mental health.
-In other cases, drug use can also bring on the first signs of a mental illness.
+In other cases, drug use can also bring on the first signs of mental illness.